-5.84.13 The membership shall include fifteen faculty members appointed by the Faculty Senate: four from Arts & Sciences, one from each of the other degree-granting colleges and one from the University Libraries, as well as one faculty representative of each of the following committees, the UCGE Subcommittee on General Education Assessment, the Curricular Affairs Committee, the Teaching Effectiveness Committee and the Graduate Council.
-Faculty representatives shall be individuals involved in assessment in their departments/colleges.
+5.84.13 The membership shall include faculty members appointed by the Faculty Senate: two from Arts & Sciences, one from each of the other degree-granting colleges and one from the University Libraries, one faculty representative of each of the following committees, the General Education Committee, the Curricular Affairs Committee, the Teaching Effectiveness Committee, and the Graduate Council.
+Faculty representatives should be individuals involved in assessment in their departments/colleges.
 All faculty appointments shall be for three-year staggered terms.
-In addition, administrative members shall include the Vice Provost for Academic Affairs, the Dean of University College or the dean's designee; the dean of a degree-granting college; two designees of the Vice President for Student Affairs, one representative of the Office of Institutional Research; one representative of the Instructional Development Program; and the Director of the Office of Student Learning, Outcomes Assessment, and Accreditation; A graduate student, an undergraduate student, and a student representing the Feinstein CCE campus, appointed respectively by the Graduate Student Association, the Student Senate, and the FCCE Student Government Board shall also serve on the committee.
-A faculty member appointed by the Faculty Senate in consultation with the Provost and Vice President for Academic Affairs shall chair the committee. #06-07--25, #07-08--40
+In addition, administrative members shall include the Vice Provost for Faculty Affairs; the Dean of University College for Academic Success or the dean's designee; the dean of a degree-granting college; one designee of the Vice President for Student Affairs; one representative of the Office of Institutional Research; the Director of the Office for the Advancement of

+Teaching and Learning or designee; and the Assistant Director of the Office of Student Learning, Outcomes Assessment, and Accreditation.
+A graduate student, an undergraduate student, and a student representing the Alan Shawn Feinstein College of Continuing Education, appointed respectively by the Graduate Student Association, the Student Senate, and the Alan Shawn Feinstein College of Continuing Education Student Government Board shall also serve on the committee.
+A faculty member appointed by the Faculty Senate in consultation with the Provost and Vice President for Academic Affairs shall chair the committee. #06-07--25, #07-08--40 #14-15--31

 5.85.10 The Joint Classroom Steering Committee (JCSC) shall serve as a steering group to the functional areas that manage and have responsibility for classroom upkeep and planning (MTS, Enrollment Services, and Business Services).
 The committee shall be responsible for the development of plans for all aspects of classroom planning and management, including, but not limited to, the development and management of a single classroom data-base, the establishment and updating of design standards, scheduling and planning, assessment of needs for classroom refurbishments and setting priorities, maintenance and ongoing management of classrooms and the coordination of resources for classroom upkeep and improvement.
 This committee shall also monitor progress and the execution of these plans.
-This committee shall be comprised of representatives from enrollment services, instructional technology, space planning, business services, property, facilities, the university architect, the president, the provost, and at least three representative of the faculty, one of whom shall be an academic department chair, appointed by the Faculty Senate.
-The chairperson shall be selected by the committee and confirmed by the Faculty Senate and the President. $\pm 06-07-15$
+This committee shall be comprised of representatives from enrollment services, instructional technology, space planning, business services, property, facilities, the university architect, the President, the Provost and Vice President for Academic Affairs, and at least three representatives of the faculty, one of whom shall be an academic department chair, appointed by the Faculty Senate.
+The chairperson shall be selected by the committee and confirmed by the Faculty Senate and the President. #06-07--15